 Did you know that a youth market research firm working with global corporations was headquartered in Tennessee’s oldest town?
 Neither did Bill and Fred, until they interviewed Smarty Pants founder Wynne Tyree of Jonesborough on this edition of Business Matters.
 First aired on Public Radio 89.5 WETS-FM on October 7, 2017.

-Bill Dunham and Dr. Fred Mackara visit with Executive Director of the Tri Cities Airport Authority, Patrick Wilson, to discuss the aerospace park development at TRI on this edition of Business Matters.
-First aired on Public Radio 89.5 WETS-FM on 6-3-17.
+Bill Dunham and Fred Mackara present the end of the third quarter in the markets and the economy, and speak again with Johnson City Public Works Director Phil Pindzola on this edition of Business Matters.
+First aired on Public Radio 89.5 WETS-FM on September 30, 2017.

 First Trust Chief Economist Brian Wesbury (one of our favorite pundits) explains why he feels looking to Washington for clues on the market’s future is looking in the wrong place.
 First published 4/19/17.

 Mitch Zacks of Zacks Investment Management feels we are still in a secular bull market driven by economic fundamentals – not politics.
 This piece summarizes it nicely.
 First published 2/24/17.

 Mitch Zacks of Zacks Investment Management reveals what he believes is an investor’s worst enemy…….

 ……and some history to back up Mr. Zacks’ argument